yvonnetano/Capstone/README.md

 •	Insights and Evaluation: Visual tools such as scatter plots help compare predicted prices against actual data.
 How to Get Started
 1. Click the Binder link below.
 2. Select “Restart the kernel and run all cells” to initialize the notebook.
-Use the !pip install command to download the required libraries if a message "ModuleNotFoundError" displays after clicking the Restart and run all cells button.
+3. All the necessary libraries are already included in the WGUC964_Capstone_Project.ipynb file.
+If you see a “ModuleNotFoundError” after clicking "Restart and Run All Cells", simply scroll to the cell with the missing library and press Shift + Enter to run it manually.
-3. Libraries to download: !pip install pandas numpy scipy scikit-learn matplotlib seaborn ipywidgets
+4. Install required libraries: !pip install pandas numpy scipy scikit-learn matplotlib seaborn ipywidgets
-4. Reload the page after all the libraries are downloaded and click the “Restart the kernel and run all cells”.
+5. Reload the page after all the libraries are downloaded and click the “Restart the kernel and run all cells”.
-5. Scroll to the Futuristic Laptop Price Predictor dashboard section.
+6. Scroll to the Futuristic Laptop Price Predictor dashboard section.
-6. Click the Technical Specs tab and use the sliders to select specs.
+7. Click the Technical Specs tab and use the sliders to select specs.
-7. Click the Brand/OS/Type tab and use the dropdowns to select options.
+8. Click the Brand/OS/Type tab and use the dropdowns to select options.
-8. Click the Predict Price Now button to view price predictions.
+9. Click the Predict Price Now button to view price predictions.
 Repository Contents
 •	WGUC964_Capstone_Project.ipynb –This is the main Jupyter notebook containing model training, UI controls, and predictions.
 •	laptop_price.csv – This is the dataset used for training and testing the model.